 It falls on the full moon night of May mostly and occasionally in June.
 The Buddhist communities make a pilgrimage to Buddha’s birthplace Lumbini and Swayambhunath and Boudhanath Stupas situated in Kathmandu valley.

 The festival of cows is another very popular festival celebrated between August / September.
 Cows are marched on the streets of Kathmandu on this festival to commemorate the dead.
-Even though Gai Jatra is honored by the Tharu community as well, the Newar community of Kathmandu valley celebrates it with most vigor.
+Even though Gai Jatra is honored by the Tharu community as well, the Newar community of Kathmandu valley celebrates it with the most vigor.

 Janai Purnima is the festival when the Brahmin and Chettri men change their Janai (sacred thread) after bathing in a river in Nepal.
 It is also known as Raksha Bandhan where sisters pray for the long life of their brothers.
 It usually takes place during early August.